-Some of the benefits or using versions include:
+Some of the benefits of using versions include:

-- Versions allow you to create an updated article ahead of time - the new version can then be published to coincide with a software release or policy update.
+- Versions allow you to create an updated article ahead of time and then publish the new version to coincide with a software release or policy update.

 - Older versions can serve as back-ups and will allow you to easily reference historical content--particularly helpful if you accidentally removed a section you still need or need to provide an audit history of previous documentation versions.

 - Access the article that you need to update.

 - Click the Create a new version button in the Versions section of the right hand column.

 - This will open a dropdown where you can select the Version you'd like to use.
 If this is your first time creating a version for this article, the current live article will be version 1.00.
 Selecting Minor Version (+0.01) or Major Version (+1.0) will create the new numbered version automatically numbered.
 You can also select Custom to enter your own version.Pro Tip: Minor Versions are great for small updates (text changes, new screenshots, etc.).

 Major Versions are great for large updates to your content (an internal policy change or a major software release).

 - Once you've made your selection, click the Create button.

 - This will create a new version by taking a copy of the current version.
 Once your new version is created, you will automatically be taken to the new version to perform your edits.
 You can toggle between different versions by clicking on the version number.Note: You'll see a badge showing which version is currently Published and which version you are currently Viewing.